Dario-Lloshi-Development-LLC/NurMakkah/docs/project_analysis.md

 ## Conclusion

-The map functionality in the Hajj App appears to be properly implemented according to the documentation.
+The map functionality in the Nur Makkah appears to be properly implemented according to the documentation.
 The code follows Android best practices and includes all essential features for a Hajj pilgrimage app.
 The project is ready for testing and deployment.